Replace Tool Chest Drawer Slides: 5 Steps for

 • Pencil or Marker: For marking pilot holes and alignment points.

-• Mallet or Soft-Face Dead Blow Hammer: Useful for gently tapping stubborn slide components or setting new slides into place [cite: 1, 4 from search 1].
+• Mallet or Soft-Face Dead Blow Hammer: Useful for gently tapping stubborn slide components or setting new slides into place.

 Optional Tools: